Sarah Thomson

 A Strong Voice For Hamilton

 Hamilton needs a mayor who will advocate tirelessly for our city.
-Many of our biggest challenges require government partnership.
 We’re expecting another 84,000 people to be living here in Hamilton over the next 30 years.
 I’ll push for central government investment that matches the needs of our fast-growing city — including housing, schooling, public transport, and fire and emergency services — so Hamilton can remain a great place to live for decades to come

 - Sarah